bewie03/Walletbud/README.md

 pip install -r requirements.txt
 ```

+2. Set up environment variables in `.env`

-2. Run the bot:
+3. Run the bot:
 ```bash
 python bot.py
 ```

-## Deployment
+## Development

-The bot is configured for Heroku deployment with:
+The bot is built with:
+- discord.py for Discord integration
+- Blockfrost-python for Cardano blockchain interaction
+- SQLite for data persistence
+- Proper async/await patterns for optimal performance

+## Security

+- Wallet commands only work in DMs
+- Environment variables for sensitive data
-- Procfile for worker dyno
+- Input validation for wallet addresses
-- PostgreSQL database support
-- Runtime.txt specifying Python version
+- Rate limiting and error handling
+- No sensitive data in logs